Staying Active To Beat Back Pain - The Importance Of NOT Being Idle

 Here's the full list of problems that inactivity can bring (be warned it's a long list!):

 - It can cause your muscles to shrink and weaken, which will make you less mobile and physically able.

 - This muscle weakness means your lower back has less support.

 - Your bones will also lose density making you more prone to injury.

 - It leads to a loss of flexibility throughout your body, leading to muscle soreness, stiffness and a restricted range of motion.

-- It also causes the body to produce fewer red blood cells, which reduces the amount of oxygen being delivered to the tissues, leading to more inflammation (and in turn more pain and stiffness).
+- It also causes the body to produce fewer red blood cells which reduces the amount of oxygen being delivered to the tissues and leads to more inflammation (and in turn more pain and stiffness).